 What are Screening Tests?

 It is important to gain an understanding of how HHT impacts the internal organs.
 There are several tests that everyone who is known or suspected to have HHT should have done.
-These are called screening tests since the abnormality is looked for prior to its causing a problem.
-Lung and brain AVMs are the only problems associated with HHT for which we recommend pre-symptomatic, preventive screening.
+These are called screening tests since the abnormality is looked for prior to causing a problem.
+Lung AVMs and brain VMs are the only problems associated with HHT for which we recommend pre-symptomatic, preventive screening.

 A screening test will:

-- Determine whether you meet the criteria for a diagnosis of HHT
+- Confirm you meet the criteria for a diagnosis of HHT

 - Look for pulmonary (lung) AVMs and cerebral (brain) AVMs since these can cause serious life-threatening events without warning